astro-m2dx/astro-m2dx/packages/remark-astro-raw-mdx/README.md

 # Astro M²DX - Remark plugin to inject raw MDX into frontmatter

-[`remark`](https://github.com/remarkjs/remark/blob/main/doc/plugins.md) plugin to add the raw markdown content to the frontmatter of your [Astro](https://docs.astro.build/en/guides/integrations-guide/mdx/#remarkplugins) MDX-files.
+remark plugin to add the raw markdown content to the frontmatter of your Astro MDX files.

+[Astro M²DX](https://astro-m2dx.netlify.app) is a set of plugins allowing you to define an [Astro](https://astro.build) 🚀 publishing pipeline for Markdown/MDX documents with full [MDX](https://mdxjs.com) features, but without the technical fuss, i.e. you and your non-tech editors can write **clean** markdown.

+Have a look at the other [`astro-m2dx` plugins](https://www.npmjs.com/org/astro-m2dx).

 ## Content <!-- omit in toc -->